 The following image shows our Iris headlight on low beam.
 Note the left-hand kick in the cut line.
 This left-hand kick is required for right-hand drive vehicles, and vice versa is required for left-hand drive vehicles.

 We hear talk online about globes not being suitable for projectors and dazzling oncoming drivers.
 This can be an issue of globe focal length, however, it is more often than not, a case of the vehicle being out of aim.
 The headlights need to be re-aimed after lifting or loading up the rear, or any other change in the vehicles fore or aft rake.

-We have developed a globe that is optimised for the projector sphere, that completely takes advantage of the way the light refracts within the assembly.
-Because the globe is optimised for the projector sphere, it WILL NOT work in a typical reflector housing.
+We have developed a globe that is optimized for the projector sphere, which completely takes advantage of the way the light refracts within the assembly.
+Because the globe is optimized for the projector sphere, it WILL NOT work in a typical reflector housing.

 You will see a number of differences in the following image of a PX2 Ranger H11 low beam emitter.

-The headlight is set up on a stand approximately 3m away from a wall and a standard 55w halogen, our H11 copperhead and H11 Project globe is pictured.
+The headlight is set up on a stand approximately 3m away from a wall and a standard 55w halogen, our H11 copperhead, and H11 Project globe are pictured.
 As you can well and truly see, the standard halogen globe is hugely sub-par in performance.